PostHog/posthog.com/contents/blog/introducing-hogql.md

 ## HogQL expressions
 ![HogQL trends breakdown filter](../images/features/hogql/trends-breakdown.png)

 A frequent request from teams using PostHog has been the ability to breakdown insight results across multiple properties.
-To accomodate this, we've added the ability to use HogQL expressions within an insight breakdown - so you can breakdown results however you like.
+To accommodate this, we've added the ability to use HogQL expressions within an insight breakdown - so you can breakdown results however you like.

 Using HogQL expressions enables you to combine the speed of PostHog's existing insights, with the flexibility of HogQL - the best of both worlds!